RelationRx/pyrelational/docs/source/notes/quick_start.rst

 Data Manager
 ------------

-The data manager (:py:class:`pyrelational.data.data_manager.DataManager`) wraps around a PyTorch Dataset and handles dataloader instantiation as well as tracking and updating of labelled and unlabelled sample pools.
+The data manager (:py:class:`pyrelational.data_managers.data_manager.DataManager`) wraps around a PyTorch Dataset and handles dataloader instantiation as well as tracking and updating of labelled and unlabelled sample pools.
 In this example, we consider the `digit dataset <https://scikit-learn.org/stable/modules/generated/sklearn.datasets.load_digits.html>`_ from scikit-learn.
 We first create a pytorch dataset for it